poezio/slixmpp/docs/create_plugin.rst

 implement a rudimentary version of `XEP-0077 In-band Registration <http://xmpp.org/extensions/xep-0077.html>`_.
-In-band registration was implemented in example 14-6 (page 223) of `XMPP: The Definitive Guide <http://oreilly.com/catalog/9780596521271>`_ because there was no SleekXMPP plugin for XEP-0077 at the time of writing.
+In-band registration was implemented in example 14-6 (page 223) of `XMPP: The Definitive Guide <http://oreilly.com/catalog/9780596521271>`_ because there was no Slixmpp plugin for XEP-0077 at the time of writing.
 We will partially fix that issue here by turning the example implementation from *XMPP: The Definitive Guide* into a plugin.
-Again, note that this will not a complete implementation, and a different, more robust, official plugin for XEP-0077 may be added to SleekXMPP in the future.
+Again, note that this will not a complete implementation, and a different, more robust, official plugin for XEP-0077 may be added to Slixmpp in the future.

 .. note::